BettyJJ/WorkFlowy-scripts/README.md

 [Install KaTeXFlowy-with-AsciiMath.js](https://greasyfork.org/en/scripts/439948-katexflowy-with-asciimath)

 ## Ordered-Lists-for-WorkFlowy
 Enable ordered lists for WorkFlowy.
+Can also hide child bullets.

 Add the tag `#ol` to a bullet to get an ordered list.
 Each tag only affects its direct children.